wahyuwiyoko/dark-moon.nvim/README.md

 > [!IMPORTANT]
 > The color palette from blue-moon will be change soon as I still updating the
-> project and find a darker color, which likely Dark Moon color will be the
+> project and find a darker color.
+The color will be the same as blue-moon but
-> same as blue-moon but a bit darker.
+> darker.
+Any feedback are welcome for the new color palette.

 > [!IMPORTANT]
 > I encourage people who use this color scheme and want to updating it to
-> latest changes, please check the README again for the instruction as it may
+> latest changes, please check the README again soon for the instruction as it
-> have a minor breaking changes because this is an early development.
+> may have a minor breaking changes because it's an early development.

 A Neovim color scheme derived from [blue-moon](https://github.com/kyazdani42/blue-moon).